edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 =================

 Let's start by scaffolding our app with the Next.js ``create-next-app`` tool.
-Run this in your projects directory or wherever you would like to create the new directory for this project.
+Run this wherever you would like to create the new directory for this project.

 .. code-block:: bash